Help desk software that creates better customer experiences for your business

 Help others help themselves

-Combine your service desk software with a customizable help center, knowledge base, online community, and customer portal so customers get better self-service and agents see improved efficiency and faster resolution.
+Combine your help desk software with a customizable help center, knowledge base, online community, and customer portal so customers get better self-service and agents see improved efficiency and faster resolution.

 Zendesk's help desk software features include: